Textured Recovery Tool at Premium Pricing

 Frequently Asked Questions

-How firm is the medium density compared to standard foam rollers?
+How does medium density compare to firm foam rollers?

-Will this roller work for post-ruck IT band and glute recovery?
+Will this work for IT band issues from rucking?